SwapnilSoni1999/SwapnilSoni1999/README.md

 - ~~2021 Goals: contributing best to opensource~~ (CoWIN Bot for India!)
 - ~~2022 Goals: Goto Canada and Get Canadian Postgrad diploma~~
 - ~~2023 Goals: Reach to senior level position~~ (Reached with a cost of extreme burnout)
-- 🥅 2024 Goals: Contribute more to Open Source projects and try to learn more stuff everyday!
+- ~~🥅 2024 Goals: Contribute more to Open Source projects and try to learn more stuff everyday!~~ (Built a crypto trading bot)
+- 🚀 2025 Goals: build duckduckgo like email forwarding portal for 10xdev.me and launch my dream project.
 - ⚡ Hobbies: I love reverse engineering websites and building Custom ROMs!

 ## My Articles